brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud.md

 [^iCloudapps]: This argument usually cites apps like Ulysses and [iA Writer](https://ia.net/writer), which indeed are happy campers where iCloud sync and their apps are concerned.
 However, those apps aren't designed to do all the things that Scrivener does, so their file structures can be simpler and, thus, iCloud-friendly; it's apples-and-oranges.

-And then, the answer---sometimes even from Scrivener creator Keith Blount himself---comes back, in so many words: "Because that would destroy Scrivener."
+And then, the answer --- sometimes even from Scrivener creator Keith Blount himself --- comes back, in so many words: "Because that would destroy Scrivener."
 And that's absolutely true.
 Scrivener without the very powers it gets from that file structure would be a pale remnant of its current self.

-If L&amp;L were a bigger operation, perhaps it would develop a "light" version of Scriv along such lines---but I doubt it.
+If L&amp;L were a bigger operation, perhaps it would develop a "light" version of Scriv along such lines --- but I doubt it.
 I get the impression that the L&amp;L folks think, well, if you want a dumber version of this app to which we've given our full measure of devotion all these years, there's a big field of competitors out there; go for it.
 They're too nice to *say* that (usually, although [certain particularly rude questioners can provoke them](https://www.literatureandlatte.com/forum/viewtopic.php?p=294469#p294469)), but I believe that's their position, and I can't say I disagree.
 Those Who Do Not Code probably cannot understand such things; and that constitutes a large part of the Scriv audience, as nearly as I can tell through a variety of anecdotal data and observations.

 Anyway, I do hope this has helped people understand why, and I say it again, **the Scrivener app for iOS DOESN'T work with iCloud sync**.
-Don't know how much plainer I can make it---even for somebody who's savvy enough to be a frequent commenter on Ars Technica.
+Don't know how much plainer I can make it --- even for somebody who's savvy enough to be a frequent commenter on Ars Technica.